hulkiedo17/hulkiedo17/README.md

 ### About me
 - I'm a 19 y/o guy from Russia, living in Vladivostok.
 - I'm mainly focusing on system programming (unix-like systems and so on)
+- Btw i use Arch :)
-- Current work project: none (thinking about new project)
+- Current work project: all old projects (refactoring in progress)

 ### My projects